-- 1 Open the project to edit as described above.

-- 2 Make the desired changes to parameters on the following tabs:

-- Optimizer Setup tab

-- Precursor and Product Ion Selection tabs

-- Compound Setup tab

-- 3 Save the parameters as described below.
+- 1 Open the project to edit as described above. - 2 Make the desired changes to parameters on the following tabs: - Optimizer Setup tab - Precursor and Product Ion Selection tabs - Compound Setup tab - 3 Save the parameters.
+See "To save parameters to the current project" on page 13 or "To save parameters to a new project" on page 13.